 A starter pack will be given to you by hospital staff.
-Future supplies will either be ordered by hospital staff direct to your home or arranged through your GP practice.
-Catheters and catheter equipment arranged through your GP may differ from the ones you have been sent home from the hospital with.
+Future supplies will either be ordered by hospital staff direct to your home or arranged through your GP Practice.

+Any replacement or future catheters and catheter equipment in the community may differ from the ones you have been sent home with.